rgombash/inviso/README.md

 Technology : html, .js, three.js (WebGL)

 3D representation of nodes.
-Each box represents one node/container/vm where position represent state (higher = online / lower = offline)
+Each box represents one node/container/vm where position represents state (higher = online / lower = offline)
 Colors represent different roles.
-Aiming and clicking on specific box shows basic info in right window
+Aiming and clicking on a specific box shows basic info in the properties box.

 If run locally you can access it on : http://localhot:4567/3dview.html